top of page

 When You Realise You Raised Your Child the Way You Were Raised - Not the Way You Wanted

-It often doesn’t happen in a dramatic moment.
-It is not a scene from a movie.
-It is in the quiet, ordinary stillness after the storm.
+It usually does not occur in a dramatic instant.
+It is not like a scene from a movie.
+It happens in the calm, everyday silence that follows the storm.

-Neurobiologically, these patterns are carved into neural pathways.
-The way our caregivers responded to stress, conflict, or our big emotions created a template for our own nervous systems.
-When we become parents and are stressed, tired, or triggered, our brain defaults to the most well-worn path......the one from our past.
-It is a subconscious bid for survival, using the only tools it has ever known.
+From a neurobiological perspective, these patterns are carved into our neural pathways.
+The responses of our caregivers to stress, conflict, or our intense emotions established a framework for our own nervous systems.
+As we step into parenthood and face stress, tired, or triggered, our brain defaults to the most familiar route......the one shaped by our past experiences.
+This reaction is an unconscious attempt at survival, relying on the only methods we have ever been exposed to.

 The Gap Between Intention and Reaction

-Most of us enter parenthood with a clear intention.
-We have a vision of the parent we want to be: patient, validating, playful, and gentle.
-We read the books, we follow the experts.
+Most of us enter parenthood with a strong sense of purpose.
+We have a vision of the parent we want to be: nurturing, affirming, fun-loving, and gentle.
+We read the books; we follow the experts.

-But intention lives in the conscious, thinking part of our brain.
-In contrast, reaction originates from the deeper, emotional, and instinctual areas.
-When your toddler experiences a tantrum in the supermarket, or your teenager slams a door, your prefrontal cortex (the center of patience and logic) may become inactive.
-In such moments, the amygdala - the brain's alarm system- takes charge, activating its emergency response plan drawn from your childhood memories.
+However, intention resides in the conscious, thinking part of our brain.
+On the other hand, reaction originates from the deeper, emotional, and instinctual areas.
+When your young child throws a tantrum in the supermarket, or your teenager slams a door, your prefrontal cortex (the center of patience and logic) may go offline.
+In such moments, the amygdala - the brain's alarm system- takes charge, activating its emergency response plan based on your childhood experiences.

-The terrifying part of this realization is the fear that you have already caused irreversible damage.
-However, the encouraging, evidence-based reality is that you haven’t.
-The most powerful therapeutic intervention in a child's life is a parent who engages in their own personal development.
+The terrifying part of this realization is the fear that you may have inflicted irreversible harm.
+However, the encouraging, evidence-based reality is that you have not.

-1. Practice Compassionate Curiosity.
-Instead of berating yourself with "I'm a terrible parent," get curious.
+Healing starts as soon as you recognize the pattern.
+Here is how to begin: 1.
+Practice Compassionate Curiosity.
+Rather than criticizing yourself with thoughts like "I'm a terrible parent," try to be curious.
 Ask yourself, "Where did I learn this reaction?"
-See your own inner child, trying to parent from a place of their own learned fear.
-This isn't to excuse the behaviour, but to understand its origin, which is the first step to changing it.
+Acknowledge your own inner child, who is attempting to parent from a space of their own learned fears.
+This is not to excuse the behaviour, but to understand its origin, which is the first step towards transforming it.

 1. Create a Pause Button.
-Work on inserting a sliver of space between the trigger and your reaction.
+Take a moment to create a small gap between the trigger and your response.
 It can be a deep breath, stepping away for 30 seconds, or simply saying, "I need a moment to think."
 This tiny pause is where you build the new neural pathway.
 It is where the parent you want to be can finally show up.

 This journey involves the challenging and sacred task of breaking cycles.
-It is acknowledging the echo, not with shame, but with the determination to change the sound.
+It means recognizing the echo, not with shame, but with the determination to change the sound.
 You are the crucial generation.
 You are the one who listened to the echo and chose to respond not by repeating it, but by creating a new, more loving melody.

 Your child may have inherited an outdated blueprint, but you are giving them a new foundation.
-And that is the greatest gift of all.
+This is truly the most wonderful gift of all.

 Comments